 The University of Pittsburgh - Greensburg encourages discussion about politics (issues, candidates, and process) as part of the academic environment.
+Due to the University's status as a tax-exempt organization, there are limitations on the type of partisan political activities that can be conducted on campus.
 The University has established guidelines and expectations for organized political campaign activity on campus so that a civil and respectful academic environment is maintained.
-This policy is in accordance with University Policy 02-03-09 Participation in Political Campaigns, the Pitt-Greensburg Code of Conduct, and the Pitt-Greensburg Guidelines for Student Organization Certification.
+This policy is in accordance with Frequently Asked Questions: Political Activity at the University | Government Relations and Advocacy | University of Pittsburgh, the Pitt-Greensburg Code of Conduct, and the Pitt- Greensburg Guidelines for Student Organization Certification.
+The policy is not intended to infringe in any way on an individual's right, in his or her own name, to support a particular candidate or participate in a political campaign.
+Individuals remain entirely free to become involved in the election process as they choose, in a manner that does not evidence or imply University involvement.